 When serious injuries take place, the only thing we can do is get medical care experts to handle the situation.
-There’re lots of injuries taking place right now, and some injuries need the injured to remain unmoved for a while.
-For such to be achieved, an abduction pillow is one tool medical care facilities turn to.
+There’re lots of injuries taking place, and some injuries need the injured to remain unmoved for a while.
+For such to achieve, a knee pillow is one tool, medical care facilities turn to.

-Post op rotator cuff surgery sleeping requires abduction pillows for better comfort.
-You may’ve seen an abduction pillow, but don’t really know what it’s called.
-You may’ve also known about the cushion for some time, but could’ve been at odds at what it can do.
+Post-operator cuff surgery sleeping requires these pillows for better comfort.
+You may have seen abduction support, but don’t know what it’s called.
+You may have also known about the cushion for some time, but could’ve been at odds at what it can do.

-Let’s take a look at every vital feature of an abduction pillow you should know about.
+Let’s take a look at every vital feature of a wedge cushion you should know about it.

 In general terms, abduction means moving a body part away from the torso.
-So in a common sense, abduction pillows move the body away from the torso and keeps it fixed through recovery.
+So in common sense, abduction pads move the body away from the torso and keep it fixed through recovery.

-Abduction cushions are pads made to prevent movement of certain body parts after an accident or surgery procedure.
-They can’t be categorized as comfort-providing pads, but they prevent the incidence of body pains when extra support is needed.
+Abduction cushions are pads made to prevent movement of particular body parts after an accident or surgical procedure.
+They can’t be categorized as comfort-providing pads.
+Still, they avoid the incidence of body pains when extra support is needed.

-These pillows are rigid as they need to keep your body apart for a given period of time.
-Also, these pillows commonly come with straps which help in tightening its grip on the user.
+These pillows are rigid as they need to keep your body apart for a given period.
+Also, these pillows commonly come with straps that help in tightening its grip on the user.

-For instance, there are abduction pillows with more than two strips set for tightening the legs of users firmly apart.
+For instance, there is a leg pillow with more than two strips set for tightening the legs of users firmly apart.

 Shoulder abduction pillow

 These cushions usually come with an abduction sling designed to keep your arms a bit far off from each other.
-An abduction pillow of this type isn’t more than a few inches over your arm’s measure.
+This type isn’t more than a few inches over your arm’s measure.

 It’s mostly used for sufferers of fractured arms and people who’ve undergone a procedure around their arm and need abduction.

-The shoulder abduction pillow works with a strap that is strung around a users’ shoulder.
+The shoulder abduction pad works with a strap that strung around a users’ shoulder.
 In most cases, the pillow comes with a soft polyester shell covering the foam.

-Hip abduction pillows come with a design that helps in keeping users’ legs away from each other.
+Hip abduction brace comes with a design that helps in keeping users’ legs away from each other.
 This pillow also prevents users’ legs from falling out of their joints in the event of an accident.

-A hip abduction pillow comes with four straps, with two on each side of the pillow.
-Most hip abduction pillows don’t necessarily come with a covering material.
-Also, the cushion looks a bit triangular in shape when in use.
+It also comes with four straps, with two on each side of the pillow.
+Most hip pillows don’t necessarily come with a covering material.
+Also, the cushion looks a bit triangular when in use.

-It’s a main feature of any abduction pillow you’re likely to come across.
-Fireproof foam prevents a very unfortunate burn incident if its user isn’t able to move with it in an emergency.
+It’s the main feature of any abduction cushion you’re likely to come across.
+The fireproof foam prevents a regrettable burn incident if its user isn’t able to move with it in an emergency.